Python Course: D.C.

 Discover Python’s Wide Range of Applications

 Designed for students with a variety of professional backgrounds and experience levels — including beginners — this course takes a deep dive into the fundamentals of Python and object-oriented programming.
-Explore Python’s powerful applications in the final unit, with either a data science or web development specialization as selected by students and instructors.
+Explore Python’s powerful applications in the final unit, covering both data science and web development specializations.

 Get a Head Start With Pre-Course Prep Lessons